Nodes for Beginners

 Lists

-A Lists node instructs your feed to include or ignore skeets from users on a list.
+A Lists node instructs your feed to include or ignore posts from users on a list.
 This might helpful if you have a list of experts you want to include, or a list or users you'd like to block:

 Starter Pack